cdap-guides/cdap-cube-guide/README.rst

   $ curl -v -X POST -d @resources/search-first.json "http://localhost:10000/v3/namespaces/default/apps/WebAnalyticsApp/services/CubeService/methods/searchTag"

-The result will be the tag values of the first tags defined in all aggregations:
+The result will be the tag values of the first tags defined in all aggregations (shortened for readability):

 .. code:: json